-Our Europe Facts for Kids bring you lots of interesting and fun facts on the European continent.
+Our Europe Facts for Kids share lots of interesting and fun facts on the European continent.

 1. The European continent is located completely in the northern hemisphere and mainly in the eastern hemisphere.
 Europe borders onto the Arctic Ocean in the North, the Atlantic Ocean in the west and the Mediterranean Sea in the South.